dovecot/documentation/source/installation_guide/dovecot_community_repositories/compiling_source.rst

 Compiling Dovecot From Sources
 ==============================

-.. versionchanged:: v2.4.0;v3.0.0 OpenSSL 1.0.2 or newer is required to build Dovecot.
+.. dovecotchanged:: 2.4.0,3.0.0 OpenSSL 1.0.2 or newer is required to build Dovecot.
-.. versionchanged:: v2.4.0;v3.0.0 ``zlib`` library is required to build Dovecot.
+.. dovecotchanged:: 2.4.0,3.0.0 ``zlib`` library is required to build Dovecot.

 For most people it is enough to do: